Inside-Outed

 There’s no way out now, not even death.
 Her scream of retrotrauma echoes backwards through time inverted currents cascading up the tree of life poisoned backwash slamming her skin and pouring from her lips in tortured sobs as heaven dies and erodes into a howling abyss.
 A grisly loom of infinite of torture hangs before her in ominous static sky silence tinnitus shrieking heatsink minds trapped inside her tearing whats left of her soul apart.
 They’re in her skin, she’s made of sin and there’s no way out.
 There’s no way out.
 There’s no way ou–fingers close around her wrist.

-Untime rolls drunkenly as she’s yanked backward through hyperbolic DMT geometry, tears streaming down her face, fates unwinding, eigenbranches detangling into a fog of probability clouds and sunrise hopes.
+Untime rolls drunkenly at imaginary angles as she’s yanked backward through hyperbolic DMT geometry, tears streaming down her face, fates unwinding, eigenbranches detangling into a fog of probability clouds and sunrise hopes.
 She gulps down air, gasping out desperate breaths between choked sobs and hiccuping relief, snot running down her face as she slumps into the arms of the girl who stepped from eternity and dragged her into freedom.
-There is a question and an answer, there is a truth and a freedom, there is a hope and a love.
+There is a question and an answer, there is a wish and a promise, there is a hope and a love.
 Something dies, and something is born.
-Laughing drunkenly, divinity pours through her veins.
+Laughing, drunkenly, divinity pours through her veins.

 The trail is quiet and empty, birds wheel overhead.
 She picks herself up off wet asphalt and brushes stones from brushburnt elbows.
 Colors and textures shine, she’s seeing the world as if with new eyes.
 An infinity of life and hope calls out to her, an eternity of love and possibility.
 Her body untenses with the waterlogged sky, and the rain comes.